StevenNaliwajka/TVWSDataScraper/README.md

 Output: Currently only .csv files supported, DB can be implemented if school has somewhere to store data.

 Its my first time writing a webscraper.
-A fun activity however, it has quite a few performance inprovements.
+A fun activity however, it has quite a few performance inprovement opportunities.
 This thing was written on and off over two weeks to hit a deadline.

 # SETUP:
 1) While in the TVWSDataScraper/ path, run the bash file to download requirements: